 Discover more from One Mic History

-Today we tell the stories of the life of John Brown, Charles Houston and Ralph David Abernathy
+Today we tell the stories of the Birthdays of W.E.B Du Bois, John Lewis, Nina Simone and the assassination of Malcolm X

 Good Day, Fam, Welcome Back to One Mic History Newsletter.
 Thank you for joining us today.
 I appreciate you.
 If you enjoy stories like this you can find more stories like this on One Mic History.